Papers, 1776 - 2004 (bulk 1860 - 1960)

 Dr. Frazer belonged to several organizations and professional societies.
 Some of these included the American Association for the Advancement of Science, the American Chemist Society, the Franklin Institute, the Historical Society of Pennsylvania, the Societé de Chemie Industrialle, the Society of the War of 1812, the Pennsylvania Prison Society, the Military Order of the Loyal Legion, the Society of Colonial Wars of Pennsylvania, and the Pennsylvania Society of the Sons of the Revolution.

-He married Mary Foxley Tilghman (1886-1976, daughter of Oswald Tilghman, on June 9, 1915.
-Their children include: Tench, 1927-1990, John Jr., and Isabel.
-He died on June 7, 1964.
+He married Mary Foxley Tilghman (1886-1976), daughter of Oswald Tilghman, on June 9, 1915.
+Their children include: Tilghman (1916-1925), Isabel (1920-2008), John Jr. (1922-2011), and Tench, 1927-1990.

 The papers for John Fries Frazer, 1829-1871, are of greater scope.
 Included in this series are student notes, records, and activities, 1829-1830.
 As the first professor appointed to teach chemistry in the College, his professional papers include lecture notes on chemistry, -1848, geology, 1839-1848, mechanics, 1869, and topography, 1836.
 His research notes on his scientific interests including chemistry, geology, light, metallurgy, natural science, and steam engines are present.
 There are notes for other interests such as Blackstone's Commentaries on Law, literary quotations, and poetry.
-General correspondence, 1869, 1871 and some correspondence with his mentor, Alexander Dallas Bache, 1862-1867, is also included.
+General correspondence, 1869, 1871 and some correspondence with his mentor, Alexander Dallas Bache, 1862-1867, are also included.
 Membership certificates, pamphlets and catalogs, 1830-1850, a receipt book, 1833-1834, minutes of a meeting of the Young Men Opposed to the Interference of Office Holders on Elections, 1834, and an estate inventory, 1885, finish out the series.

 The bulk of the collection contains the Persifor Frazer papers, -1909.
 Correspondence, 1866-1909, covers a variety of topics related to Frazer's professional interests including: chemistry, minerals, anthracite coal, the Geological Survey, scientific apparatus, the Centennial, administrative and professional duties at the University of Pennsylvania, alumni efforts, and professional organizations.
 Some of the correspondents are Richard Lewis Ashhurst, Rachel L. Bodley, John Cadwalader, Edward Drinker Cope, James Dewight Dana, John Fulton, Joseph Smith Harris, Charles Custis Harrison, Alexander H. Holley, Joseph P. Kimball, George Augustus Koenig, J. Peter Lesley, Thomas McKean, William Metcalf, Silas Weir Mitchell, William Pepper, Bernhart Preu, Frederick Prime, Rossiter Worthington Raymond, Alfred Richard Cecil Selwyn, Stevens Institute of Technology, Herbert Welsh, Edward Siddons Whelen, James Nevins Whelen, and Henry Whelen.
 There is some personal correspondence scattered throughout largely related to family concerns, such as Anne Frazer's broken engagement in 1875 and his mother's illness and death in 1881.
 In addition there is also a file of correspondence on William Byrd Page.
 Letterpress books, 1870-1886, detail Frazer's professional and some personal activities.